sikandarali94/development-notes/Angular-Notes/Chapter 6 - Custom Directives.md

 ### Scope \(@, =, and other obtuse symbols\)

 * Anything for the Model that contains the directive the directive also has access to.
-In other words for example the Model for the searchResult directive in searchresult.html is also the Model for the main HTML that has ng-app = "myApp".
+In other words for example the Model for the `searchResult` directive in searchresult.html is also the Model for the main HTML that has `ng-app = "myApp"`.
 In the Model if we define:

 ```js
 $scope.person = {